Charleston & Savannah Photography Workshop

 Simplifying architectural scenes with structure and color

-Charleston's historic district presents dense visual information—layered facades, narrow streets, strong verticals, frequent distractions, and seasonal color.
-We'll focus on slowing down and simplifying: choosing where to stand, managing perspective, and deciding what not to include so the structure of the scene stays clear, with color used selectively to support the composition rather than compete with it.
+Charleston's historic district presents dense visual information: layered facades, narrow streets, strong verticals, frequent distractions, and seasonal color.
+Areas around Rainbow Row, Church Street, and Tradd Street offer rich combinations of pastel architecture, ironwork, and garden elements.
+We focus on slowing down and simplifying by choosing where to stand, managing perspective, and deciding what not to include.
+The goal is to keep the structure of the scene clear, allowing color to support the composition instead of dominating it.

 Finding structure and rhythm in designed landscapes